Adopt-a-Raptor Program

 When you Adopt-a-Raptor you will receive:

-• A letter thanking you for your donation
+• a letter thanking you for your donation

 • an 8" x 10" photograph of the bird you've selected to sponsor or a stuffed animal with a realistic bird call

-• A printed copy of your adopted bird's unique story and a biological description of its species
+• a printed copy of your adopted bird's unique story and a biological description of its species

-• A one year Hawks Aloft membership (which includes a subscription to our annual magazine, Aloft, and our monthly online newsletter, the HAI Flyer)
+• a one year Hawks Aloft membership (which includes a subscription to our annual magazine, Aloft, and our monthly online newsletter, the HAI Flyer)

 Our Avian Ambassadors